Community Health: Assessment and Improvement Measures Program Partnership Development Award

 Capital equipment, computers, laptops and other general-purpose equipment are unallowable expenses.

 Recipients of grants or awards supported by CCaTS may be asked to review applications for other CCaTS grants.

-CCaTS applies the following criteria when reviewing applications for the CHAMPS Partnership Development Award:
+CCaTS applies the following criteria when reviewing applications for the CHAMP Partnership Development Award:

-- Potential for the project to lead to future extramural support
+- Potential for the partnership to be competitive for future extramural support

 - Feasibility within the time and budget proposed